paperdave/blurhash-image/readme.md

 ## further minification

-if you want to, go ahead; tell me if you get it any smaller without losing functionality, that wouldn be cool.
+if you want to, go ahead; tell me if you get it any smaller without losing functionality, that would be cool. in a sort of way, this is a fun code golfing challenge, but with an actual use. ... well beyond this point saves no percivable time, but its fun to think about.

 ## license